EricRCorral/ericrcorral/README.md

 <div align="center">
 <h1>Hi!
 Eric here</h1>
 <h3>
   Front end developer with more than 3 years of working experience.
-Self taugh programer and AI enthusiast.
+Self taugh programer and full stack enthusiast.

 My objective as developer is to deliver a functional web app making use of good practices, writting a clean code, ensuring the scalability of it and the minimum bugs possible.